Leilani Kai: World Wrestling Federation (1981–1989)

-On July 23 1984, Wendi Richter defeated The Fabulous Moolah at MTV's The Brawl to End it All special for the WWF World Women's Championship, ending what was billed as the longest championship reign in professional wrestling history.
-As a result in early 1985, Kai who had been trained by Moolah, challenged Richter and defeated her for the WWF Women's Championship at The War to Settle the Score, in Madison Square Garden, with Moolah in her corner and Cyndi Lauper in Richter's corner.
-On the March 8 1985 episode, of WWF Tuesday Night Titans, was interviewed by Vince McMahon on her championship win.
+On July 23, 1984, Wendi Richter defeated The Fabulous Moolah at MTV's The Brawl to End it All special for the WWF World Women's Championship, ending what was billed as the longest championship reign in professional wrestling history.
+As a result, in early 1985, Kai who had been trained by Moolah, challenged Richter and defeated her for the WWF Women's Championship at The War to Settle the Score, in Madison Square Garden, with Moolah in her corner and Cyndi Lauper in Richter's corner.
+On the March 8, 1985 episode, of WWF Tuesday Night Titans, she was interviewed by Vince McMahon on her championship win.
 Kai and Richter feuded, involving American singer, songwriter Cyndi Lauper managing Richter and Moolah managing Kai.
 Kai defeated Richter multiple times on WWF house shows, their feud culminated when Kai lost the belt to Richter at the first-ever WrestleMania in the semi-main event.
 Their match was a part of the WWF's Rock 'n' Wrestling Connection, an era of wrestling that combined both mainstream music and professional wrestling.
-Kai and Richter's feud was seen as a main event attraction due to the involvement of Richter's valet, Cyndi Lauper, which was rare for women's wrestling in the mid 1980s.
+Kai and Richter's feud was seen as a main event attraction due to the involvement of Richter's valet, Cyndi Lauper, which was rare for women's wrestling in the mid-1980s.
 Kai went on to challenge Richter for the title multiple times but failed to regain the belt.